-The City has pooled its cash and investments in order to achieve a higher return on investments while facilitating management of cash.
+The City has pooled its cash and investments in order to achieve a higher return on investments while facilitating the management of cash.
 The balance in the pool account is available to meet current operating requirements.
 Cash in excess of current requirements is invested in various interest-bearing accounts and other investments for varying terms.
-The TDA Fund's cash and investments as of June 30, 2020 and 2019 were \$40,237 and \$184,111, respectively.
+The TDA Fund's cash and investments as of June 30, 2021 and 2020 were \$36,771 and \$40,237, respectively.